 You will also have to shoulder the full brunt of the tuition expenses.
 Few employers will be willing to pitch in tuition reimbursement if you can’t work for, say, five years.
 That leaves you relying on financial aid or paying your own way.
 Employers might also look askance at your choice of a dual-degree program.

 That is, employers might see a dual-degree as an indication that you are hedging your bets and might be looking to quit and pursue another field at any moment.
 You might find this attitude particularly common in jobs where your second degree is less useful, which leads to another difficulty.
 Not every job will necessitate a second degree.
 If you have a JD/MBA, not every position in business will need your legal expertise.
 Thus, that aspect of your training won’t be useful, which may be frustrating for you.
 You also might not make as much money as you’d like, weakening the ROI of your dual degree.

 There are many degrees that are now paired with the lauded MBA.
 These options are thrilling for students who know they will need expertise in two fields if they are to achieve the successes they desire.

 Ultimately, if you are planning a long career in nearly any field, an MBA will be helpful.
 After you have mastered your field and are looking to move into a managerial position, the administrative and leadership aspects of the MBA will be highly desired.
-Under a traditional model, you could choose a master’s degree in your field and then later return for an MBA.
+Under a traditional model, you could choose a master’s degree in your field and then later explore your need for an MBA.
 On the other hand, some pursue an MBA that is paired with a concentration that suits their industry or profession.
 The dual MBA approach ensures that you have the skills to run an organization plus the expertise required in your industry.

 A Juris Doctor (JD) degree is a typical degree for attorneys.
 When combined with an MBA, students will have a head full of both law and business administration.
 This is a potent combination that can lead to extremely successful careers.